 The more Blogger reduces false negatives, the more they will increase false positives.
 That's without any additional effort from the spammers.

 If the successful fuzzy detection interferes with the spammers bank accounts, the spammers simply activate more botted computers, re double their publishing activity, and there will be more splogs - and more false negatives - for a while.
 The spammers like their jobs, and their paychecks.
 You don't want them to take a cut in pay, do you?

 The fuzzy detection process, plus ever increasing spammer activity, ensures that there will always be more false negatives and false positives.
-The four step "My blog is not spam" protocol won't be going away within this lifetime.
+The "My blog is not spam" forum reports won't be going away, within this lifetime.